Flèche bas

 EDITORIAL BY PATRICK SIGWALT

-2024 was a rich and intensely busy year for our society, marked by the completion of the many projects that you will read about in this report.
+2024 was a busy year for our organisation, a period of major achievements in the various projects you will see detailed in this report.

-We modernised our services, strengthening ties with our members and adding new support mechanisms — and we made a strong commitment to AI.
-None of this would have been possible without collective mobilisation.
-That is why the Board of Directors and I would like to warmly thank our senior management, our teams, and all those who bring our ambitions to life every day.
-And, of course, big thanks to all our members for your trust.
-Your confidence allows us to remain true to our mission to protect, support and promote those who create.
+We modernised our services, strengthened relationships with our members, introduced new support mechanisms, and made a firm commitment to engaging with the issue of AI.
+None of this would have been possible without strong collective mobilisation.
+For this reason, the Board of Directors and I would like to extend our heartfelt thanks to our senior management, our teams, and all those who bring our ambitions to life each day.
+And, of course, a sincere thank you to all our members for your continued trust.
+Your confidence allows us to stay true to our mission to protect, support and promote those who create.

-In a sector subject to increased competitive pressure and profound change, we have a clear vision: that of a society that places creators at the heart of its project.
-A society run by its members—for 174 years.
-A non-profit society that champions a powerful vision of creativity, rooted in our history, our cultural model and our very democracy.
+In a sector facing increased competitive pressure and profound transformation, we have a clear vision: an organisation that places creators at the heart of its mission.
+An organisation governed by its members—as has been the case for the past 174 years.
+A non-profit organisation that believes in the power of creativity, a vision built on a shared history, a cultural model, a set of democratic values.

-This is a daily battle.
-We’re defending a certain idea of society as we assert human primacy and the handmade work of artisans in the face of the temptation to let machines do everything.
-As we turn a new page, we remain focused on our goals: continuing to innovate without ever compromising our core values.
-Constantly placing creativity at the heart of our priorities.
-Supporting our members throughout their careers.
-And building a community around that which elevates us: culture.
+Ours is a daily battle to manifest a vision of society that puts humans first, that values craftsmanship and the unique contribution that artists can make to the world—resisting the temptation to allow machines to dominate every aspect of the creative process.
+As we turn this new page, we remain as focused as ever: to innovate continuously without ever compromising our core values.
+To keep creativity at the heart of everything we do.
+To support our members throughout their careers.
+And to build a community around that which elevates us: culture.

 Composer and Chair of the Board